 Bachelor of Arts in Linguistics Major or Minor

-Courses for the Bachelor of Arts with Linguistics at Tyndale University in Toronto, Ontario are taken at Tyndale University and administered in partnership with CanIL.
+Courses for the Bachelor of Arts in Linguistics at Tyndale University in Toronto, Ontario are taken at Tyndale University and administered in partnership with CanIL.
 Accreditation is through Tyndale University.

 Linguistics courses offered at Tyndale University focus on the study of language structures from a technical and applied perspective.
 A Major or Minor in Linguistics are options at Tyndale.
 The Minor offers a foundation in key areas such as Phonetics, Morphology, Syntax, Sociolinguistics, Language and Culture Acquisition, and Philosophy of Language.
 The Linguistics program also relates the science of language to its application in literature, philosophy and theology.
 Linguistics courses expand understanding of how language is used in English, Philosophy, Psychology and Biblical Studies classes.
 The qualified graduate has a foundation for work in a variety of fields: teaching, speech pathology, psychology, research, and Bible translation and literacy.

 The Bottom Line